 Deferred tax assets not recognised

-Deferred tax assets have not been recognised in respect of tax losses of £1,154,000 (2021: £1,154,000) that have no expiration.
-These deferred tax assets have not been recognised on the basis their future economic benefit is uncertain.
+Deferred tax assets have not been recognised in respect of tax losses of £nil (2022: £1,154,000) that have no expiration.
+These deferred tax assets were not recognised on the basis their future economic benefit was uncertain.